RXCodes/CSocket/README.md

 # Current Status
-**CSocket** is not available in hyperPad yet.
-I am working with the behavior system and the compile feature.
+**CSocket** is not available in hyperPad yet, nor is it complete!
+I am currently working with the behavior system and the compile feature.
+I've only started, *(Nov 3, 2020)* and I cannot promise that this project will be successful.

 # CSocket Documentation